Malaria cripples economies, crushes communities and causes heartbreaking loss.

 The disease costs the African economy more than $12 billion every year and a slows the economic growth of countries with high malaria rates by 1.3% - it's draining countries, continents and communities.

-Watch this short film from Aardman Animations to find out why we're working to end malaria.
+Watch this short film from the Malaria Must Die campaign by Aardman Animations to find out more about malaria and why we're working to end it.

 Where are we now?